Octavian's military campaigns in Illyricum: Forces in the field

+Romans

 Based on Gonzales' assumptions, the legions involved were almost certainly Legio XIII Gemina, XIV Gemina, and XV Apollinaris, all of which had been formed earlier by Caesar (XIII, XIV, and XV).

 Octavian and his close friend, Agrippa, a major military collaborator.

 In addition, a fleet of populations allied with the Romans (Taurisci and Norici) was also used, which sailed along the Drava to the Danube and then up the Sava.
 It was placed under the leadership of a certain Menodorus (Menas).

 During the preparations for the military campaign it is known from Cassius Dio that, when some of the soldiers who had been discharged mutinied, since they had not received their severance pay, and asked to return to service in the ranks of Octavian's army, he gathered them into a single legion, so that they would be separated from the others and it would be difficult for them to engage the other legionary units in case they wanted to rebel again.
 By doing so, this unit could be disbanded with great speed.
 In fact, when they no longer proved as disciplined as before, he sent some of the older ones as colonists to Gaul, thinking that this reward would give them good hope for the future and silence them.
 However, since they continued to be insubordinate, he had them all gathered together as if they had been summoned for some other purpose, surrounded them with the rest of the army, took away their weapons, and dismissed them permanently.
 In this way they understood the determination and strength of their commander.
 Eventually their continued pleas and requests for forgiveness caused Octavian to pardon them and reintegrate them back into the ranks of his army, partly because he needed useful soldiers at least for so many different tasks, fearing that Antony, with whom he was now at loggerheads, would appropriate them.